 - On 29 Jul 17 35FA moved to Sint-Jan-Ter-Biezen

 - Next day 35FA moved to L’Ebbe Farm with all the motor Ambulances of 33FA, 34FA and 35FA stationed in a field up a track from Lebbe Kappel.
 This was in readiness for carrying wounded from the Battle of Pilkem Ridge which started on 31 Jul 17.
 That was the start of the 3rd Battle of Ypres, a.k.a.
 Passchendaele.

 - Through this period the number of wounded arriving at the FA rose noticeably.
-On 16 Aug 17 the Advanced Dresssing Station noted congestion with 32 stretcher cases suddenly arriving.
-2 other ranks of 35FA were killed in action and 6 OR wounded.
+On 16 Aug 17 the Advanced Dressing Station noted congestion with 32 stretcher cases suddenly arriving.
+2 Other Ranks (OR) of 35FA were killed in action and 6 OR wounded.
 The War Diary recorded “Number of severe shell wounds is very noticeable and the proportion of stretcher cases is much above the normal”.
 9% of wounded were due to rifle and MG fire.